timoniko/PR-Text-To-Audio-Retrieval/README.md

-This repository builds upon [salsa](https://github.com/OptimusPrimus/salsa) [[1]](#1) repository and contains the implementation to run and reproduce the results of experiments from my Practical Work/Bachelor Thesis.
+This repository builds upon [salsa](https://github.com/OptimusPrimus/salsa) [[1]](#1) repository and contains the implementation to run and reproduce the results of experiments from my Practical Work / [Bachelor Thesis](https://github.com/timoniko/PR-Text-To-Audio-Retrieval/blob/main/main-thesis.pdf).
 The experiments focused on stage 1 training using Clotho dataset.
 All runs were conducted on a single NVIDIA RTX4090.

 ## Setting up the environment